alanning/MongoWSAT/README.md

 MongoWSAT
 =========

 A pre-configured user administration section for ASP.NET websites (both MVC and WebForms) using MongoDB Membership and Role Providers.
+(Requires .NET Framework 4.0)

 Usage
 -----

+  1. Make sure your project is targetting the .NET 4.0 Framework
-  1. Add MongoWSAT to your web project (MVC or WebForms) using Nuget.
+  2. Add MongoWSAT to your web project (MVC or WebForms) using Nuget.
 In addition to the referenced DLLs, the following files and folders will be added to your project:
 	 * Users/
 	 * exampleConfigs/
 	 * App_Themes
 	 * Site.master
 	 * MongoWSAT-README.md
-  2. Modify web.config and global.asax using the files in exampleConfigs/ as a guide
+  3. Modify web.config and global.asax using the files in exampleConfigs/ as a guide
-  3. Point browser to 'Users/Default.aspx' and click the 'Create Admin' button to crate the default admin account and role
+  4. Point browser to 'Users/Default.aspx' and click the 'Create Admin' button to crate the default admin account and role
-  4. Decide whether to use Members/MyAccountInfo.aspx page for User self-management of Password, Profile, and Email.
+  5. Decide whether to use Members/MyAccountInfo.aspx page for User self-management of Password, Profile, and Email.
 If not, remove the Members/* pages.
-  5. Decide whether to use Login.aspx, Register.aspx, and RecoverPassword.aspx.
+  6. Decide whether to use Login.aspx, Register.aspx, and RecoverPassword.aspx.
 Remove if unused.

 Motivation